Agile best practice

 Throw in an icebreaker to set the tone of the meeting.
 A brief game of “two truths and one lie” can quickly promote a relaxed atmosphere if you have enough time.

 Let the team know the amount of time it should take to complete each section of the sprint review.
+To keep everyone on track, the timer can come in handy again here.

 2.2 Celebrate the wins

 Congratulate team members who excelled.
 Discuss posting success stories on LinkedIn or elsewhere before moving on with the sprint review.
+Interact with items made on the retro board, react with an emoji or leave a comment.

 2.3 Gather data

-Data gathering includes collecting information from development team members about sprint retrospective problems.
+Data gathering includes collecting information from team members about sprint retrospective problems.
 The purpose is for the team to uncover the root cause of the problems.

 Share the processes you used and which milestones you accomplished.
 If team members applied new technologies, share how those went.
 If they used new tools, let everyone know the pros and cons of each tool.
 Whatever the experience, let everyone know what worked well and what was a disappointment.